tripeersyou/francisoliverdev/_posts/2021-03-12-grammys-2021-predictions-for-pop-and-major-categories.md

 4. Hollywood's Bleeding by Post Malone
 5. Future Nostalgia by Dua Lipa
 6. Djesse Vol. 3 by Jacob Collier
-7. folklore by Taylor Swift
+7. _folklore by Taylor Swift — Actual Winner_
 8. Chilombo by Jhene Aiko

 Out of all the albums in the nominees, this list Black Pumas's album is the one I enjoyed the most.
 This pick might be a bit biased because I prefer music performed on instruments but the beat and the feel of the Black Pumas (Deluxe) is superb.
 I never really got into the eligibility of the Black Pumas album, some people say it's not supposed to be on here because it was not released during the period of eligibility but I do not care about that, I'm just here for the music.